kayoumido/Find-My-Movie/README.md

 ## 3. Take over
 For a new team to take over the project they will need to have installed the above tools.
 GitKraken and Bitbucket can be changed out for any other equivalent tool.
-## 3. Dependencies
-As for most projects, we have a few dependencies that need to be installed for the project to work fully.
-Here's a list of all of them and a short explanation on how to install them.

 Ones you have Microsoft Visual Studio Entreprise 2015 launched select "Open a project".
 In the pop-up navigate to and select the "Find My Movie.sln" file.
 Ones selected click "Open".

+## 4. Dependencies
+As for most projects, we have a few dependencies that need to be installed for the project to work fully.
+Here's a list of all of them and a short explanation on how to install them.

 Now you are ready to modify the application.
 For the installation of our dependencies, we used the package manager [NuGet].
 You can install packages using NuGet GUI (right click on your project, click __Manage NuGet Packages__, select __Online__ and search for the package) or you can use the Package Manager Console:

     PM> Install-Package %YOURPACKAGE%

-### 3.1 MahApps Metro
+### 4.1 MahApps Metro
 We used the version 1.3.0 of MahApps Metro.

 [MahApps Metro] is a UI toolkit for WPF.
 It allowed us make our application __Shine__ (as the MahApps site says).